8 Michigan Destinations to Catch a Drive-In Movie

 At the Getty-4, tune in your movie on your car radio to enjoy your movie in stereo sound, or use the nostalgic drive-in speakers!
 The box office gates open nightly at 7:45, and the first features hit the screen around dusk or 9:00.
 The drive-in has a large playground and arcade room for all the kids, and a self-serve concession that has all your movie favorites.

 Opened in 1947, Hi-Way Drive-In is Michigan's oldest remaining drive-in movie theater.
 The box office opens at 7:30 and the movies start at dusk.
 Sound is available through you FM car radio.
-Prices are $7.00 for adults (12 and over), $2.00 for kids (4-11), and kids 3 and under are free.
 If you're near Carsonville on the way to or from your next Michigan camping trip, be sure to pull in and make the Hi-Way Drive-In your rest stop - Campers are always welcome!

-The Ford Drive-In located in Dearborn, MI is America's largest drive-in-theater with 9 screens and parking for 2,500 cars that is open for viewing year round.
+The Ford Drive-In located in Dearborn is America's largest drive-in-theater with 9 screens and parking for 2,500 cars that is open for viewing year round.
 In-car heaters are now available for the winter months.
 Gates open at 8 pm during the summer.